 Today, more neuropsychological computer assessments are being used.
 They are easy to use and automatic.
 Among these assessments is CogniFit a worldwide tool for assessing and brain training.

-What is Aphasia?-Tips to improve communication with people with aphasia
+Tips to improve communication with people with aphasia

 People with aphasia find it very difficult to communicate because of their poor expression and/or lack of understanding of the language.
 These tips will not only help you to improve and control your communicative skills.
 They will also teach you strategies that help enrich the communication and linguistic interaction of people with aphasia.